kritzikratzi/Oscilloscope/readme.md

 # Project setup

+Things are moving around a bit at the moment.
+Make sure to read these instructions before each build.

-1. Download and unzip Openframeworks 0.9.2 or newer
+1. Download and unzip Openframeworks 0.9.3 or newer
 1. Move this project into apps/myApps/oscilloscope
 1. Clone [ofxMightyUI](https://github.com/kritzikratzi/ofxMightyUI) into addons/ofxMightyUI.
 Switch to the branch `fs2`!
 1. Clone [ofxAvCodec](https://github.com/kritzikratzi/ofxAvCodec) into ofxAvCodec.
-1. (This is seriously painful) Follow the instructions in ofxAvCodec/ffmpeg_src/readme.md and compile shared libraries for your platform
+1. Grab the latest [ffmpeg binaries](https://github.com/kritzikratzi/ofxAvCodec/releases) and copy the lib folder to `addons/ofxAvCodec/libs/avcodec/lib`.
 1. Clone [ofxFontAwesome](https://github.com/kritzikratzi/ofxFontAwesome) into addons/ofxFontAwesome
-1. Clone [ofxFontStash2](https://github.com/armadillu/ofxFontStash2) into addons/ofxFontStash2
+1. Clone [ofxFontStash2](https://github.com/kritzikratzi/ofxFontStash2) into addons/ofxFontStash2.
+Switch to the branch 'pugi'

-### Compiling with XCode
+### Compiling with XCode (OSX10.9+)

 1. run `scripts/clean.sh`
 1. run `scripts/prepare.sh osx`